suny-downstate-medical-center/netpyne/doc/source/about.rst

 Governance structure
 ---------------------

 Major decisions about NetPyNE are made by the steering committee, guided by the :ref:`project_roadmap` and the :ref:`code_of_conduct`.
-The committee incliudes members from a diverse range of institutions, positions and backgrounds.
+The committee includes members from a diverse range of institutions, positions and backgrounds.

 The current steering committee consists of the following members (in alphabetical order):